luvittor/php-laravel-roadmap-backend/README.md

 One test unit emulates a parallel request to one endpoint and requires the `pcntl` extension to run.
 This test is skipped if `pcntl` is not available.

+Before running tests, ensure you have copied the `.env.example` to `.env`.
+It is not necessary to fill any environment variables for testing, as they are overridden by `phpunit.xml`.

 #### Docker

 ```bash